Sandy Hill Bay

-Another option nearby is Crocus Bay, which is a favorite of ours for snorkeling, but also for finding 40,000 year old fossils.
-As mentioned in our best restaurants on Anguilla review, we hang out at DaVida beach bar, which has chaise lounges and beach service for food and drink.
+Another option nearby is Crocus Bay, which is great for snorkeling, but also for finding 40,000 year old fossils.
+As mentioned in our best restaurants on Anguilla review, there is also the DaVida beach bar, which has chaise lounges and beach service for food and drink.

 Also near to the Bird of Paradise is the longest, most deserted beach on Anguilla, Savannah Bay.
-Nat’s Palm Grove has food and beverage, but you need to bring chairs and umbrellas from the Bird of Paradise.
+You will need to bring chairs and umbrellas from the Bird of Paradise.

-The most famous beach on Anguilla, but, perhaps, the busiest is Shoal Bay.
-There are lots of restaurants and beach bars, but we prefer being at the quieter east end of the beach and usually hang out at Tropical Sunset.
+The most famous beach on Anguilla is the stunning Shoal Bay.
 They have chairs, which they will let you use if you’re buying lunch.

 Rendez-vous Bay is a great place to spend the afternoon.
-We usually make The Place our base for lunch and, then, head down to The Dune Preserve for a drink, a funky bar which is where Jimmy Buffett recorded his DVD/CD on Anguilla.
+There are several bars and restaurants dotted along the shoreline including The Place and The Dune Preserve, where Jimmy Buffett recorded his DVD/CD on Anguilla.

-Mead’s Bay is a lovely beach and it’s where we spent the first 20 years visiting Anguilla, but it has gotten quite busy with numerous resorts and catamarans arriving with day-trippers from St. Maarten.
-The restaurant, “Beach Shack” is popular with the kids as they have hot dogs, chicken fingers, smoothies and more.
-The Beach Shack has chaise lounges and umbrellas for rent or you can bring them from the Bird of Paradise.
+Mead’s Bay is a lovely beach with several resorts and catamarans arriving with day-trippers from St. Maarten.
+The restaurant, “Beach Shack” is popular with kids and has chaise lounges and umbrellas for rent or you can bring them from the Bird of Paradise.
 For fine dining there are several options on Mead’s Bay.